Find manuals, guides and

 The pool pump is the heart of the circulation system, as it creates the flow of water that allows chemicals to circulate evenly through the pool, sanitizing it effectively and moving debris through the circulation system and out of the pool.
 In-ground pool owners can choose between variable and single-speed pool pumps.
 Key differences include:

-A piece of equipment developed with the sole purpose of filtering dirt particles out of the pool circulation system, the filter plays an important role in keeping pool water clean of the smallest debris.
+The pool filter is a piece of equipment developed with the sole purpose of filtering dirt particles out of the pool circulation system.
+The filter plays an important role in keeping pool water clean of the smallest debris.
 There are three main filter types available:

-The final piece of equipment that water passes through before making its way back into the pool, the heater warms the water to a pre-set temperature, allowing pool owners to take advantage of the fun of a pool even if the weather is cool or they have a shaded backyard.
+The final piece of equipment that water passes through before making its way back into the pool, the heater warms the water to a pre-set temperature, allowing pool owners to take advantage of the fun of a pool even if the weather is cool or they have a shady backyard.

 There are three main options to consider when it comes to a pool heater.

 Gas heaters are typically more cost efficient than electric heaters.
 Natural gas requires you to set down pipes, but it burns cleaner and is more environmentally friendly than alternatives.